Review and road test of the MINI Countryman John Cooper Works

 Weird to think that all those qualities that once made the Audi such a supercar slayer are now available in, of all things, a MINI.
 A MINI that would crush the Quattro when it came to fuel economy, safety and space.
 True, that's the inevitable price of progress, but it just demonstrates how far we've come in what is still a relatively short space of time.

 The Countryman John Cooper Works features the most powerful engine ever used in a production MINI.
 And gets intelligently controlled all-wheel drive and a differential lock on the front wheels integrated into the 8-speed Steptronic auto transmission.
 In addition to that, traction is also helped by the fitment of Dynamic Stability Control with Dynamic Traction Control and Electronic Differential Lock Control.
 In other words, you'll not want for grip, wet or dry.
-In a straight line, there's no getting away from the fact that this car is quick.
-Seriously rapid.
-It'll smash through 62mph from a standing start in just 5.1 seconds.
+In a straight line, there's no getting away from the fact that this car is quick, as you'd expect given that the 2.0-litre turbo engine develops 306hp.
+We're talking seriously rapid in fact.
+It'll smash through 62mph from a standing start in just 5.1 seconds and has to be artificially restrained at 155mph.

 The front end is suspended by fairly conventional MacPherson struts, while the rear features a complex central-arm rear axle adapted specially for the MINI John Cooper Works Countryman.
 Firmly tuned springs and dampers keep the big body in control, while heftier anti-roll bars and a 10mm drop in ride height respectively help to quell roll and reduce the car's centre of gravity.
 Power is deployed through a six-speed manual gearbox (or there's a Steptronic paddleshift auto option) and top speed is close to 150mph, while peak torque is rated at a chunky 450Nm.